 Following dismal performances in 2013 and 2014, sentiments in the IPO market revived in 2015 and the parent of no-frills airline IndiGo played a key role in this revival through its INR3,017.1 crore IPO.
-This was enough for the company to secure a place in the list of biggest IPOs in India.
+This was enough for the company to secure a place in the list of biggest IPOs since 2010.

 InterGlobe Aviation, promoted by Rahul Bhatia and civil aviation veteran Rakesh Gangwal, brought the IPO in October 2015 in the price range of INR700 and INR765 per share.
 Like most big IPOs, retail investors were slightly cautious and rightly so since valuations were high and the company undertook some questionable decisions right before the IPO.

 Nevertheless, InterGlobe Aviation rewarded investors with 14.6% gains on the listing day as shares closed the day at INR877.25 per share and gained further strength over the next month.